 The compiler converts your source code into object code, and detects and reports errors in the compilation process.
-The compiler can detect a wide range of errors that are due to invalid or unrecognized program code, as well as structural errors, where, for example, part of a program can never be executed.
-The object code output from the compiler is stored in files called object files.
-There are two types of object code that the compiler produces.
-These object codes usually have names with the extension .obj.
+The compiler can detect a wide range of errors caused by invalid or unrecognized program code, as well as structural errors, such as parts of a program that can never be executed.
+The object code output from the compiler is stored in files called object files that have names with the extension .obj.